Blog · Book Review · Last reviewed June 25, 2026

 The AI Infrastructure Reading

-The Federal Communications Commission made the AI connection explicit in its August 7, 2025 statement on submarine cable buildout and security, saying that cable systems carry roughly 99% of global internet traffic and are key to AI and next-generation technologies.
+The FCC made the AI connection explicit in its August 7, 2025 statement on submarine cable buildout and security, saying submarine cable systems are key to AI and next-generation technologies.
 That framing matters because it moves submarine cables from telecom background to AI governance foreground.

 A prompt sent to a hosted model is not just a string entering a model.
 It is a packet path through devices, access networks, exchange points, terrestrial fiber, submarine systems, landing stations, cloud regions, GPUs, storage, logging systems, policy filters, and return routes.
 The visible interface may be conversational.
 The operating reality is infrastructural.